 4. If you are the host or anyone who wants to share something with the other joints, you will first need to hit the Share button and then choose what you want to share.
 You will get a somewhat similar set of options.

 5. Once done, you will then need to hit the ellipsis icon present right next to it.
 It will give you many extra options that will also include the recording option.

-6. This "More Action" tab will give you options and features such as to turn on live captions, go full screen, enable transcribing, recording, end meeting, etc. Click on the Start Recording tab.
+6. This "More Action" tab will give you options and features such as turning on live captions, going full screen, enabling transcribing, recording, end meeting, etc. Click on the Start Recording tab.
 You will get a notification on the top confirming that the meeting is being recorded.

 7. Once you are done, you will need to go to the same ellipsis or "More Actions" tab.
 It will help to stop the recording.
 If the meeting has also come to the end, you can simply end the meeting.
 The recording will also be stopped.